lucaseckes/ADA_Project/README.md

 ## Contribution of group members:

-Lucas: Third part of the project (which countries consume more locally: calculating distances, pie chart, maps, preliminary data analysis)
+Lucas: Third part of the project (which countries consume more locally: data crawling, calculating distances, pie chart, maps, preliminary data analysis)

 Frédéric: Creation and design of the website, data crawling of the second part of the project, graphs of the first part of the project